rdpeng/rprogdatascience/manuscript/functions.md

 The last aspect of a basic function is the *function arguments*.
-These are the options that you can specify to the user that the user may explicity set.
+These are the options that you can specify to the user that the user may explicitly set.
 For this basic function, we can add an argument that determines how many times "Hello, world!" is printed to the console.